lucijanblagonic/wordcamp-style-guide/source/styleguide.md

 * [Components](section-6.html) — Designed components and other UI elements that are used to build the theme.
 * [Trumps](section-7.html) — Helpers and overrides.

 This style guide is based on [KSS](http://warpspire.com/kss/) methodology.
-If you want to test it for yourself, you can use [this project as a starting point](https://github.com/lucijanblagonic/wceu-2017).

 ## Branding